Tosca-Projects/toscapy/README.md

 TOSCA's object-oriented declarative format lends itself pretty well to being implemented in Python ... for the most part:

-* "Node types" and "data types" become Python classes.
+* `node_types` and `data_types` become Python classes.
 Obviously.
-* "Node templates" become instances of these classes.
+* `node_templates` become instances of these classes.
-* "Relationships" between node templates also become classes.
+* `relationships` between node templates also become classes.
-* "Inputs" become method arguments.
+* `inputs` become method arguments.
-* "Properties" become class properties, and in some cases are initialized by class constructors.
+* `properties` become class properties, and in some cases are initialized by class constructors.
 * Python supports a dot notation for namespaces, though it does require multiple files and directories to achieve it, and these will.
 This actually lends itself to nicely organized code.
-* This means that YAML "imports" do not exactly become Python imports.
+* This means that YAML `imports` do not exactly become Python imports.
 Python imports depend on the namespace structure.
 * Python does not support interface-oriented programming, though this is used extensively in TOSCA.
 For this reason, we've implemented our own little [interface mechanism for Python](tosca-py/blob/master/tosca/interfaceable.py).
 It could be useful in other projects, too!

 Quickstart